-- A. This Code shall apply to conduct and behavior that occurs on university premises; at or as part of a university academic program or university-sponsored activities or events (virtual or in-person); and at events hosted, organized, sponsored, or managed by registered student organizations (virtual or in-person). - B. Notwithstanding Section IV(A), the university reserves the right to take necessary and appropriate action to protect the safety and well-being of the university community.
-Such action may include taking student conduct action against those students whose behavior off university premises constitutes a violation of this Code.
-Students who violate an applicable law also risk the legal penalties prescribed by civil authorities.
-The university premises is a violation of the Code, considering the seriousness of the alleged conduct or proximity to the university or university-sponsored or affiliated events.
-This could occur not only in local neighborhoods, but also during study abroad or internships, through virtual settings, or among other situations or settings.
-SRR will make determinations about such student conduct action on a case-by-case basis. - C. Students may be accountable both to civil authorities and to the university for acts that constitute violations of law and of this Code.
-Student conduct processes at the university will not be subject to challenge on the grounds that criminal charges involving the same incident have been dismissed or reduced or that no criminal charges have been brought. - D. This Code of Student Conduct (or any of its provisions) does not apply to students enrolled in the Medical Degree program unless expressly stated in the Regulations for M.D.
-Candidates.
+- B. The Code of Academic Integrity is a separate set of procedures for a separate category of cases.
+The Code, and any statements of procedure included in the Statement of Student Rights and Responsibilities, do not necessarily apply in Academic Integrity proceedings.
+In academic integrity cases, the Code of Academic Integrity determines the procedures.
+Procedures in the Code of Academic Integrity supersede this Code, as well as the Statement of Student Rights and Responsibilities, for those matters. - C. Further, nothing in this Code limits academic freedom, which is a leading value of the university.
+This Code shall not be interpreted to restrict academic freedom.
+Accordingly, in an academic setting, expression that is reasonably designed or reasonably intended to contribute to academic inquiry, education, or debate on issues of public concern does not violate this Code - D. This Code shall apply to behavior that occurs in any of the following settings: - on university premises. - at or as part of a university academic program or university-sponsored activities or events (virtual or in-person). - at events hosted, organized, sponsored, or managed by registered student organizations (virtual or in-person). - off university premises, considering the seriousness of the reported behavior or closeness to the university or university sponsored or affiliated events.
+This can include, but is not limited to, behavior which occurs in local neighborhoods, during study abroad or internships, through virtual settings, or among other situations or settings.
+SRR will make determinations about such student conduct action on a case-by-case basis.

+- E. Students who violate the law also risk legal penalties from civil authorities.
+Students may be accountable both to civil authorities and to the university for behaviors that are violations of law and also of this Code.
+Even if criminal charges involving the same behaviors have been dismissed or reduced or that no criminal charges have been brought, student conduct processes at the university may proceed independently. - F. This Code of Student Conduct (or any of its provisions) does not apply to students enrolled in the Medical Degree program unless expressly stated in the Regulations for M.D. candidates.
 Students enrolled in the Medical Degree program should refer to the Regulations for M.D.
-Candidates for their respective class to determine which provisions of this Code, if any, apply during their enrollment.
-Further, nothing in this Code of Student Conduct prohibits individual schools and/or academic programs from establishing additional policies or regulations relating to expectations for student conduct, including but not limited to, standards of professional comportment and/or ethical conduct, and students may be subject to both this Code of Student Conduct and any such school/academic program-specific policies, as applicable.
+Candidates for their respective class to determine which provisions of this Code, if any, apply during their enrollment. - G. This Code does not apply to students admitted to the University through any Pre-College Programs for the duration of their enrollment in that Pre-College Program. - H. Further, nothing in this Code of Student Conduct prohibits individual schools and/or academic programs from establishing additional policies or regulations relating to expectations for student conduct.
+This could include, but is not limited to, standards of professional comportment and/or ethical conduct.
+Students may be held accountable to both this Code of Student Conduct and any such school/academic program-specific policies, as applicable.

-V. Interim Suspension and Exclusion from Housing and Campus
+IV.Temporary and Immediate Suspension and Exclusion from Housing and Campus